Ashkhabad prior to final destruction by Semmes and St. Zeno (Gentile)

 Fish/Animal Life: The usual array of NC marine life - amberjacks, stingrays, grouper, barracuda etc. I also noticed an interesting variety of macro life.

 Description: What is left of the Ashkhabad is very broken-up and scattered about.
 I guess this is to be expected given the multiple times it was "knocked down" by the allies during the war to minimize the hazard to navigation.
+I suspect given its position on the shoals the parts of the flattened wreck that are visible to a diver can come and go with the shifting sands.
 Little remains that is recognizable as part of an intact ship.
 It is mostly a pile of flattened hull plates and structural support members.
 The "bow section" of the wreck seems to cover the larger area and is separated from the boilers by a stretch or gap of sand on the port side.
 On the starboard side, the remains of the ribbing provides a continuous connection.
 There seems to be a pile of anchor chain at the bow end.
 Little wreckage remains aft of the boilers.
 One or two connecting rods directly aft of the boilers seem to be all that is left of the engine.
 There is no sign of the stern rudder, propeller or shaft alley.
 Given the scattered nature of the remains, this wreck can be hard to navigate in low visibility.
 In good viz, it is quite easy and can be easily circumnavigated during a single dive.
 In fact, it appears to me that much of the ship must be buried under the sand as the wreck area overs far less than one would expect from a 400 foot vessel.

 Bollards, starboard bow